Thesis - Chapter 01 (Introduction)

 3. Historically, answers to the question of what Personal Identity consists in have provided – or so Locke hoped – grounds for the possibility of life after death.

-4. Yet, this second question is difficult, and has had many attempted solutions offered.
-While some philosophers think there is no problem left to solve, there is no consensus as to the solution.
-In any case, before we can answer this question we need to clarify it and decide what sort of beings we persons are.
+4. Yet, the question of what personal identity consists in is difficult and has had many attempted solutions offered.
+While some philosophers12 think there is no problem left to solve, there is no consensus as to the solution.
+In any case, before we can answer this question, we need to clarify it and decide what sort of beings we persons are.

-5. My favourite paradigm – in the sense of the one I think most likely to be correct, rather than necessary the one I’d like to be correct – is Animalism12.
+5. My favourite paradigm – in the sense of the one I think most likely to be correct, rather than necessary the one I’d like to be correct – is Animalism13.
 This is the claim that we are human animals and that consequently death is the end of us.
-This sensible – if to many disappointing – view is only supported by around 17% of philosophers, according to a 2009 poll13 with about twice as many supporting some form of psychological view14.
+This sensible – if to many disappointing – view is only supported by around 17% of philosophers, according to a 2009 poll14 with about twice as many philosophers supporting some form of psychological view15.

 Research Methodology

-• Follow this Link17 for a generic statement of how I intend to pursue each Chapter.
+• Follow this Link19 for a generic statement of how I intend to pursue each Chapter.

 • The method is broken down into 16, possibly iterative, stages, some of which have sub-stages.

-• Follow this Link18 for my progress dashboard on these tasks.
+• Follow this Link20 for my progress dashboard on these tasks.

 • The methodology for this Chapter differs somewhat from most other Chapters in that there is little real work, other than background reading and checking that the Thesis as a whole hangs together.